mck-sbs/gentoo-rpi-64-bit/README.md

 sudo umount /mnt/gentoo/boot
 sudo umount /mnt/gentoo
 ```
-Before you put in your SD card and boot the rpi, you sopuld back up your sd card:
+Before you put in your SD card and boot the rpi, you should back up your sd card:
 ```
 sudo dd if=/dev/mmcblk0 of=image.img
 ```